aflashyrhetoric/aflashyrhetoric.github.io/content/posts/on-seniority.md

 # Seniority

-The word "engineer" in canada means something other than what it does here.
-Not interested in the semantics of 'engineer', which is bound to welcome a dumpster fire of No True Scotsmans and the like.
+The word "engineer" in Canada means something other than what it does here.
+I'm not interested in the semantics of 'engineer', which is bound to welcome a dumpster fire of `No True Scotsman`s and the like.

 Rather I'm interested in discussing what seniority and leadership looks like in the specific context of web development.